strangerstudios/paid-memberships-pro/readme.txt

 4. [Ask using our contact form](https://www.paidmembershipspro.com/contact/)

 == Changelog ==
+= 3.7 RC1 - 2026-03-10 =
+* FEATURE: Added native profile picture (avatar) support, allowing members to upload custom avatars managed entirely within PMPro instead of relying on Gravatar. #3597 (@ideadude)
+* FEATURE: Added a Quick Search feature for navigating Memberships admin pages. #3563 (@dparker1005)
+* FEATURE: Added Liquid-style template rendering for email bodies with support for variables, filters, conditionals, and loops. #3584 (@dparker1005)
+* FEATURE: Added email logging for all emails sent by PMPro. #3573, #3581 (@dparker1005)
+* ENHANCEMENT: Added sidebar filter panels for the orders and subscriptions admin pages with support for level, status, date range, discount code, gateway, and total filters. #3602 (@dparker1005)
+* ENHANCEMENT: Added To, CC, and BCC settings to the Email Templates editor. #3588 (@kimcoleman)
+* ENHANCEMENT: Members and orders CSV exports now use Action Scheduler for improved reliability on large datasets. #3543 (@dalemugford)
+* ENHANCEMENT: Added optional Action Scheduler support for deferrable webhook events. #3589 (@dparker1005)
+* ENHANCEMENT: Added Site Health critical issue notification when plugins are using incorrect folder names. #3553 (@andrewlimaza)
+* ENHANCEMENT: Added a restricted directory check to detect and report issues with the protected files directory. #3557 (@dalemugford)
+* ENHANCEMENT: Improved support for reCAPTCHA v3 with score validation, defaulting to 0.5 and customizable via the `pmpro_recaptcha_v3_min_score` filter. #3564 (@andrewlimaza)
+* ENHANCEMENT: Adjusted the Update Billing page to no longer automatically redirect away to the account page. #3566 (@andrewlimaza)
+* ENHANCEMENT: Updated the Subscriptions admin screens to match the orders admin screens for view, edit, and link styling. #3568 (@kimcoleman)
+* ENHANCEMENT: Removed use of the deprecated `SQL_CALC_FOUND_ROWS` modifier across all queries. #3571 (@dparker1005)
+* ENHANCEMENT: Consolidated membership signup and cancellation queries for improved performance on dashboard reports. #3574 (@dparker1005)
+* ENHANCEMENT: Now caching the Members Per Level report for improved dashboard performance. #3580 (@dparker1005)
+* ENHANCEMENT: Added `membership_id` as a default column in the Members List CSV export. #3604 (@andrewlimaza)
+* ENHANCEMENT: Added shared-secret token validation for the deprecated Authorize.net ARB Silent Posts integration with a configurable `pmpro_authnet_silent_post_token` option in gateway settings. #3598 (@dparker1005)
+* ENHANCEMENT: Now supporting `light-dark` values for contextual message CSS custom properties. #3606 (@kimcoleman)
+* ENHANCEMENT: Added PMPro icon to the admin menu and updated the top menu bar to use an icon with screen reader text. #3607 (@kimcoleman)
+* BUG FIX/ENHANCEMENT: Updated the checkout form submit handler to improve reliability of payment processing. #3545 (@dwanjuki)
+* BUG FIX/ENHANCEMENT: Updated the capability check for viewing admin user fields to use `pmpro_edit_members`. #3561 (@dparker1005)
+* BUG FIX: Fixed dependencies for the content visibility block component to prevent enqueue issues. #3538 (@dparker1005)
+* BUG FIX: Fixed a default height prop warning in block editor components. #3540 (@dwanjuki)
+* BUG FIX: Fixed a console warning in WordPress 6.3+ by moving block asset enqueuing to the `enqueue_block_assets` hook. #3549 (@andrewlimaza)
+* BUG FIX: Fixed an "Attempt to read property ID on null" warning in display post states. #3599 (@dwanjuki)
+* REFACTOR: Refactored the Stripe webhook handler into a new `PMPro_Stripe_Webhook_Handler` class. #3589 (@dparker1005)
+* REFACTOR: Removed unused test scripts. #3600 (@dparker1005)
+* DEPRECATED: Marked the Subscription Check Add On as deprecated on the Add Ons page. #3601 (@dwanjuki)
+* DEPRECATED: Reading webhook status via `pmpro_doing_webhook()` is now deprecated.
+Use `pmpro_doing_webhook( $gateway, true )` for write mode only. #3603 (@dparker1005)
+* DEPRECATED: The `pmpro_before_members_list_csv_export` and `pmpro_after_members_list_csv_export` actions are deprecated and no longer fired. #3543 (@dalemugford)
+* DEPRECATED: Removed bundled core translation files to reduce the shipped plugin package size. #3605 (@dparker1005)

 = 3.6.5 - 2026-02-26 =
 * SECURITY: Gated the unverified Stripe webhook event fallback behind a new `pmpro_stripe_webhook_allow_unverified_post_event` filter, which defaults to `false`. #3592 (@dparker1005)
 * ENHANCEMENT: Updated links to the Member Directory and Podcasting Use Case landing pages and hubs. #3593 (@kimcoleman)